facn2/PJS-FAC/README.md

 + enable general information about the things we search for.
 + make it look beautiful with CSS.
 + creating tests.
++ finding our App link and put it in the README.